Constipation and Chemotherapy

 Be sure to exercise every day.
 You may want to try a more structured exercise program, or simply go for a walk.
 Consult your doctor regarding the amount and type of exercise that is right for you.

 Ask your health providers what symptoms require a call to their office.
-Examples of some serious problems include no bowel movement in three days, or cramps and vomiting that do not stop.
+Examples of some serious problems include no bowel movement in 3 days, or cramps and vomiting that do not stop.
 Also ask your health care providers what medicines are OK for you to use, and how much liquid you should drink every day.
 If you have ongoing constipation problems, your health care providers can also refer you to a nutritionist to help you learn more about foods and approaches that might help resolve the problem.

 Online Medical Reviewer: